Youth marketing

 How can brands best support students?

 Whilst celebrated, loan drops can be challenging times for students thanks to the resulting budget issues.
-They’ll be looking to save some precious pennies - in fact, student Sulaiman says he doesn’t really buy clothes at full price at all anymore, saying: “Retailers like Nike or H&M tend to email [or send push notifications about] offers every few weeks or so with 10% of 15% off, so I wait until then.”
-Moments like this provide brands with great opportunities to step up and make a good first impression via student discounts and finance management tips.
+They’ll be looking to save some precious pennies – in fact, student Sulaiman says he doesn’t really buy clothes at full price at all anymore, saying: “Retailers like Nike or H&M tend to email [or send push notifications about] offers every few weeks or so with 10% of 15% off, so I wait until then.”

 “Budgeting, balancing rent, finances, et cetera, that isn’t taught enough in schools.
 In university I was pushed immediately into needing how to know how to allocate my salary, the money parents gave me… I literally sank and had debt on my credit card within my first year because I didn’t know what I was doing”, Gen Z student Victoria shares with us.

-And, the good news: having a good impression on students isn’t just for their higher education days: 78% of students say they’d stay loyal to a brand if they offered student discounts.
+But, some good news: having a good impression on students isn’t just for their higher education days: 78% of students say they’d stay loyal to a brand if they offered student discounts.

 So how can you best support students?